 This Post contains affiliate links that may generate a commission to this website.
 Please visit our Disclosures Page for details.

-1. When Packing For A Cruise, Don’t Forget the Swimsuits (Seriously).
+1. When Packing For A Caribbean Cruise, Don’t Forget the Swimsuits (Seriously).

-When I faced this situation for my then 3-year old, the shops on board had nothing to offer.
+When I faced this situation for my then 3-year old, the shops onboard had absolutely nothing to offer.
 Nor could we find anything in the first two ports.
-Except for a specialty dive suit that would have cost over a $100, been too warm for regular pool/beach use, and was still too big to be comfortable.
+Except for a specialty dive suit that would have cost over $100, been far too warm for regular pool/beach use, and was still too big to be comfortable.
 I finally found success at the third port.
-But the selection for a 3-year-old was quite small and quite pricey.
+But the selection for a 3-year-old was quite small and very expensive.

-2. When Packing For A Cruise, Remember To Grab Some Swim goggles.
+2. When Packing For A Caribbean Cruise, Grab Some Swim goggles.

 3. Don’t Forget A Swim Vest Or Flotation Aid For Younger Kids.